Fire Truck (video game)

-Fire Truck is a black-and-white 1978 arcade game developed and published by Atari, Inc. Fire Truck is built on the technology created for Atari's Super Bug game also developed by Allen.
+Fire Truck is a 1978 video game developed and published by Atari, Inc. for arcades.
+Fire Truck is built on the technology created for Atari's Super Bug game also developed by Allen.

 A single-player version was released as Smokey Joe.
 It is internally identical to Fire Truck.
 Both games were programmed by Wendi Allen.
 (Note: Credited as Howard Delman.)
 Fire Truck was distributed in Japan by Namco.